Live Again (TV series): Synopsis

-One night, in his drunken state once again, Du Xiangyi beats up his wife, Han Qizhen.
+In the context of the show, while in a drunken state, Du Xiangyi beats up his wife, Han Qizhen.
 He becomes more and more violent with every incident.
 Han is heart-broken; worn out emotionally and physically, and unable to bear with it any longer.
 She decides to take her daughter, Tongtong, away to Canada to look for her parents.
 Just before they manage to leave, Xiangyi discovers her plan.
 Furious, he starts hitting her and his brutal blows frighten Tongtong.
 Anxious to protect her daughter, Han picks up a heavy object and hits Xiangyi at the back of his head.
 Thinking that she has killed him by accident, Han panics and runs off to her good friend, Coco's home.
 They decide to go back to the Du family home before thinking about what to do.
 However, they find that Xiangyi's body has gone missing!

 Qizhen breathes easier now that she's certain Xiangyi isn't dead.
 To avoid harassment from Xiangyi, Han moves to Coco's place for the time being.
 However, her husband fails to re-appear after two weeks; neither has he rung anyone or turned up at his office.
 Qizhen begins to fret.
 Then, she receives a mysterious phone call, forcing her to agree to an appointment.
 It turns out that Da Tou Cai, their incorrigible gambler of a neighbour, has witnessed Han ‘murdering’ Xiangyi and is now trying to blackmail her.